TreSmith-Burke/IAM-Portfolio/01-small-business-ad/02-dc-configuration.md

 6. Server Manager will reopen.
 In the menu, select Manage at the top-right of the window, then Add Roles and Features.
    - Click through the wizard until you reach Server Roles.
    - Check AD DS (Active Directory Domain Services) and DNS Server.
-If prompted, click Add Features to include required components.
    - Click Install to begin.
 The installation progress will be shown on screen.

    ![Install Server Roles](images/09-Install%20Server%20Roles.png)